 Besides the obvious sturdiness, there are a bunch of features that, overall, make this the best longboard for big guys:

 - Remember when we talked about hybrid board materials?
-Well, Loaded is the king of the heap and actually used three different materials in this board!
+Well, Loaded is the king of the heap and uses two different materials in this board!
 The Tesseract has a dual bamboo core with a layer of fiberglass on each side to boost stiffness while keeping weight down.
-The bottom layer is actually made of cork, which soaks up vibrations (smoothing out the ride) and protects the bottom from significant damage.

 - The wide W-concave deck shape will keep your feet firmly planted no matter how aggressive you think you can get.